yjl0820/FakeNewsDetectorChatbot/README.md

 # FakeNewsDetectorChatbot
-Fake News Detecting Chatbot using RNN and LSTM with Keras and Discord
+Fake News Detecting Chatbot using RNN and LSTM with Keras and Discord (HackPSU 2020 Project)

 ## Installation/Setup Guide